 Point kaizen: See “process kaizen.”

 Point of use: The place where or the time when a product or service is used.

 Poisson distribution: A discrete probability distribution that expresses the probability of a number of events occurring in a fixed time period if these events occur with a known average rate, and are independent of the time since the last event.

 Poka-yoke: Japanese term that means mistake proofing.
-A pokayoke device is one that prevents incorrect parts from being made or assembled or easily identifies a flaw or error.
+A poka-yoke device is one that prevents incorrect parts from being made or assembled or easily identifies a flaw or error.
+See “mistake proofing.”

-Prevention cost: The cost incurred by actions taken to prevent a nonconformance from occurring; one element of cost of quality or cost of poor quality.
+Prevention cost: The cost incurred by actions taken to prevent a nonconformance from occurring; one element of cost of quality.
+See “cost of quality.”

-Preventive action: Action taken to remove or improve a process to prevent potential future occurrences of a nonconformance.
+Preventive action: Action taken to prevent occurrence of nonconformances.

 Probability (statistical): The likelihood of occurrence of an event, action or item.

-Probability of rejection: The probability that a lot will be rejected.
+Probability of rejection: The probability that a product or lot will be rejected.